Cat standing behind a litter box

 Why do Multiple Litter Boxes help?

-You should have a litter box on every floor for various reasons.
-It’s about your cat’s territorial nature and various other reasons.
+Having a litter box on every floor is essential for several reasons, primarily related to your cat’s territorial instincts and well-being.

 Accident Prevention

-Not having a litter box around or anywhere near can usually cause accidents.
-What kind of accidents?
+Not having a litter box nearby can lead to accidents.

 Reduced Anxiety

-Similar to the previous point.
-Not having a litter box nearby can cause continuous anxiety in your cat as it panics them if they have to use it out of nowhere.
+Similar to the previous point, not having a litter box nearby can cause continuous anxiety for your cat, as it can panic if it needs to use the box unexpectedly.

-Otherwise, your cat would give up on the litter box and start peeing and defecating anywhere it likes or finds comfortable.
+Otherwise, your cat may give up on using the litter box and start peeing and defecating wherever it feels comfortable.

 Minimised Competition

-Cats are territorial animals; no matter how much you domesticate them, you cannot change their genetics.
+Cats are territorial animals, and no matter how much you domesticate them, you can’t change their genetics.

-If you have more than one cat at your house, having multiple litter boxes is necessary to cause cats are not very good at sharing and can make a big issue out of it.
+If you have more than one cat in your house, having multiple litter boxes is necessary, as cats are not great at sharing and can create issues over it.

-Having multiple litter boxes gives them a sense of freedom, thus not making them too protective of it.
+Providing multiple litter boxes gives them a sense of freedom, preventing them from becoming overly protective of just one.

 Odor Control

-Having multiple litter boxes prevents the over-usage of a single litter box, thus decreasing the frequency of litter boxes needing to be cleaned.
-This altogether results in less odor from the litter boxes.
+Having multiple litter boxes prevents the overuse of a single box, thus decreasing the frequency with which the boxes need to be cleaned.
+This, in turn, results in less odor from the litter boxes.

 Enhanced Privacy

-Cats aren’t the biggest fans of being watched while doing their business (I mean, who the heck is).
+Cats aren’t the biggest fans of being watched while doing their business (I mean, who is?).

-If you or someone else is near their litter box, having an extra litter box on another floor will give the cat the option if it’s uncomfortable here.
-This will also help in keeping calm and prevent anxiety.
+If you or someone else is near their litter box, having an extra box on another floor will give the cat an option if it’s uncomfortable there.
+This will also help keep them calm and prevent anxiety.

 Litter Box Options by Floor

-Sorting litter box types by floors is another big brain move you can pull to make things easier.
-For example, let’s say floor 1 is the busiest in your house, so I’d suggest you keep a closed or covered litter box there.
-That’ll help keep the area odorless and won’t deprive your cat of a litter box.
+Sorting litter box types by floors is another smart move you can make to simplify things.
+For example, if floor 1 is the busiest in your house, I’d suggest placing a closed or covered litter box there.
+This will help keep the area odor-free and ensure your cat still has a litter box.

-Moving on to floor 2, if floor 2 is not busy, then It’s wise to put an open and self-cleaning litter box over there, which will give the cat open-air space and easy litter box cleaning.
+Moving to floor 2, if it’s not as busy, it’s wise to place an open, self-cleaning litter box there.
+This will provide your cat with open-air space and make cleaning the box easier.

 Special Considerations for Multi-Cat Households